 All records will be kept confidential, held securely and comply with the Data Protection Act 2018 and UK GDPR.
 Records will be retained at least until the individual leaves our employment.
+A model low-level concern report form is available for schools to adapt and/or adopt.

-Records will be regularly reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
-Where a pattern of such behaviour is identified, we will decide on the correct course of action - disciplinary procedures or where the behaviour meets the 'harms threshold' a referral to the Local Authority Designated Officer (DO).
+Records will be regularly reviewed so that potential patterns of inappropriate, problematic or concerning behaviour can be identified.
+Where a pattern of such behaviour is identified, we will decide on the correct course of action - disciplinary procedures or where the behaviour meets the 'harm threshold' a referral to the LADO.
 Consideration will be given to whether there are wider cultural issues within the school that enabled the behaviour to occur and where appropriate Policies could be revised, or extra training delivered, to minimise the risk of it happening again.